Fletcher - 30-Year Carpet Expert & Consumer Advocate

 In our current

-there are a lot more hungry carpet installers out there looking for work.
+economy as of November 2014, I find there are a lot of hungry carpet installers out there looking for work.
 This

 is good news for those consumers who have money to spend on home renovations